Antioch Brain Injury Lawyer

 - Severe headache

 - Bleeding from the head

 While the severity of the traumatic brain injury will generally scale with the severity of symptoms, this isn’t always the case.
-For example, some people with brain injuries may not have any symptoms at all.
-In addition, one type of brain injury called an epidural hematoma typically starts with a loss of consciousness followed by a “lucid interval” where the patient wakes up and appears fine; however, the injury progresses during this period until the patient loses consciousness once again.Imaging is a Necessity
+For example, some people with brain injuries may not have any symptoms.
+In addition, one type of brain injury called an epidural hematoma typically starts with a loss of consciousness followed by a “lucid interval” where the patient wakes up and appears fine; however, the injury progresses during this period until the patient loses consciousness again.Causes of a TBI

-I’m Ed Smith, an Antioch Brain Injury Lawyer.
 Brain injuries are serious matters that can leave patients and families searching for answers.
-If you or a loved one has suffered a traumatic brain injury, please contact me at (925) 428-5220 for friendly, free advice.
-Anyone calling from outside of the immediate area should feel free to use my toll-free number at (800) 404-5400.
+If you or a loved one has suffered a traumatic brain injury, please contact our experienced brain injury attorneys at (925) 428-5220 or (800) 404-5400 for friendly, free advice.
+See our past cases on our Verdicts and Settlements page.